pingcap/docs-cn/system-variables.md

 - Default value: `SYSTEM`
 - This variable returns the current time zone.
 Values can be specified as either an offset such as '-8:00' or a named zone 'America/Los_Angeles'.
 - The value `SYSTEM` means that the time zone should be the same as the system host, which is available via the [`system_time_zone`](#system_time_zone) variable.

+### timestamp

+- Scope: SESSION
+- Default value: ""
+- A non-empty value of this variable indicates the UNIX epoch that is used as the timestamp for `CURRENT_TIMESTAMP()`, `NOW()`, and other functions.
+This variable might be used in data restore or replication.

+### tmp_table_size

+- Scope: SESSION | GLOBAL
+- Default value: `16777216`
+- Unit: Bytes
+- Indicates the maximum size of a temporary table.

 ### transaction_isolation